- This event has passed.

 (All panels – 6-8 minute talks, then general discussion)

-Program committee: Jonathan King, Savina Martin, Jelena Mitic Elliott, Patricia Weinmann.
+Program committee: Jonathan King, Savina Martin, Jelena Mitic Elliott, Patricia Weinmann, Brian Garvey.

-Co-Sponsors: Mass Poor Peoples Campaign; MIT Radius; Institute for People’s Engagement; Mass Peace Action.
+Co-Sponsors: Mass Poor Peoples Campaign; MIT Radius; Institute for People’s Engagement; Massachusetts Peace Action.

 Additional support from the Amy S. Rugel Foundation.